V-2 rocket: Technical details

-The original German designation of the rocket was "V2", unhyphenated – exactly as used for any Third Reich-era "second prototype" example of an RLM-registered German aircraft design – but U.S. publications such as Life magazine were using the hyphenated form "V-2" as early as December 1944.
+The original German designation of the rocket was "V2", unhyphenated – exactly as used for any Third Reich-era "second prototype" example of an RLM-registered German aircraft design – but US publications such as Life magazine were using the hyphenated form "V-2" as early as December 1944.

 Testing

-The first successful test flight was on 3 October 1942, reaching an altitude of 84.5 km.
+The fourth flight was the first successful test flight and occurred on 3 October 1942, with rocket V-4, reaching an altitude of 84.5 km.
 On that day, Walter Dornberger declared in a meeting at Peenemünde: